BLYTON, Enid (1897-1968)

 Ceramic

-Enid Blyton is best remembered for her series of children’s books, the Famous Five and the Secret Seven.
+Among the most prolific and successful children’s authors ever, Enid Blyton is best known for the fictional creations of Noddy, the Famous Five and the Secret Seven.
 A blue plaque commemorates her former home at 207 Hook Road in Chessington, where she started to develop her storytelling skills.

 ‘THE FOUNDATION OF ALL MY SUCCESS’